-□ Exclusions : Does the policy exclude coverage for lawyers to provide assistance concerning some aspect of a security breach response?
-For example, does a policy exclude coverage if the restaurant's attorney attempts to negotiate or settle contractua claims, or has to deal with government regulators?
-Does the policy exclude claims asserting legal theories that are common in class actions ( e.g. consumer fraud deceptive practices, or unfairness claims)?
-Paneled providers: Does the policy require that the restaurant use a specific law firm or provide a panel of firms?
-Does the restaurant have relationships with any of the firms that are on the panel?
-If not, has the restaurant done due diligence concerning the firm's experience in handling data security breaches?
-Has it investigated whether the firm has taken legal positions that might benefit the insurer, but be inconsistent with the restaurant's ability to obtain coverage under the policy?
-Does the restaurant fee confident that its counsel will provide independent advice, even if that advice may not be in the insurer's interest?
-For example, would the quantity of work that the attorney receives from the insurer influence whether the attorney would advise the restaurant against using the insurer's preferred forensic investigator, if he helioves that they were against using the insurer's preferred forensic investigator, if he believes that they were not the best fit for the restaurant?
-Would the attorney hesitate to advise the restaurant to issue a consumer notification, if the insurer is likely to object to incurring the cost of doing so?
+- □ Coverage: Does the policy permit you to retain an attorney to help the organization investigate and document an incident, retain investigators if needed, review contracts with service providers, identify statutory obligations to notify consumers and regulators, and advise the organization concerning steps that may reduce the likelihood of a class action or regulatory investigation?
+Does the policy cover legal expenses incurred in defending all types of claims? - □ Exclusions: Does the policy exclude coverage for lawyers to provide assistance concerning some aspect of a security breach response?
+For example, does a policy exclude coverage if the organization's attorney attempts to negotiate or settle contractual claims, or has to deal with government regulators?
+Does the policy exclude claims asserting legal theories that are common in class actions (e.g. consumer fraud, deceptive practices, or unfairness claims)?

+□ Paneled providers: Does the policy require that the organization use a specific law firm or provide a panel of firms?
+Does the organization have relationships with any of the firms that are on the panel?
+If not, has the organization done due diligence concerning the firm's experience in handling data security breaches?
+Has it investigated whether the firm has taken legal positions that might benefit the insurer, but be inconsistent with the organization's ability to obtain coverage under the policy?
+Does the organization feel confident that its counsel will provide independent advice, even if that advice may not be in the insurer's interest?
+For example, would the quantity of work that the attorney receives from the insurer influence whether the attorney would advise the organization against using the insurer's preferred forensic investigator, if he believes that they were not the best \\\\\\ for the organization?
+Would the attorney hesitate to advise the organization to issue a consumer notification, if the insurer is likely to object to incurring the cost of doing so?